Rheumatology Physician Salary 2026

 Barton insight:

 The locum income ceiling in rheumatology is lower than in acute care specialties.
-Rheumatologists who want to maximize total compensation through locum work should focus on markets with the highest demand-to-supply ratios.
+Rheumatologists who want to maximize total compensation through locum work should focus on markets with the greatest supply-demand imbalance and consider longer-term assignments that reduce transition costs.

 All Specialties Salary Guides